heaversm/podquest/README.md

 ## Modes

-There are 3 modes in the experience:
+There are 2 modes in the experience:

 * Questions mode: A simple query mode that answers questions about what was said in the podcast.
 * Jump mode: Implements a podcast player, and allows you to ask questions about when something was discussed in the podcast, and skip to the point where it was mentioned.
-* Quiz mode: Allows the LLM to ask you questions about a podcast, and evaluate your response.

 ## Feedback